 The NHANES program was initiated in the early 1960s and beginning in 1999 has been conducted continuously, in two-year cycles.
 In each cycle, potential participants were identified using a multi-stage sampling process.
 The protocols for each cycle were approved by the NCHS Institutional Review Board.
 Written informed consent was obtained from each participant.

-NHANES data were collected through an in-home interview and study examination conducted at a mobile examination center.
+NHANES data were collected through an in-home interview and a study examination conducted at a mobile examination center.
 The interview included questions about demographics, health behaviors, medical history, and medication use.
 During the interview, the labels of medications that participants reported taking in the preceding 30 days were recorded.
-We defined antihypertensive medication classes using those listed in the 2017 ACC/AHA BP guideline (Section 8.1.4; Table 18).12 During the study examination, height, weight and BP were measured and blood and spot urine samples were collected.
+We defined antihypertensive medication classes using those listed in the 2017 ACC/AHA BP guideline.12 During the study examination, height, weight and BP were measured and blood and spot urine samples were collected.
 Of relevance to the current application, blood samples were used to measure total and high-density lipoprotein cholesterol, glycated hemoglobin and serum creatinine, and the urine sample was used to measure albumin and creatinine and to conduct a pregnancy test.
 The protocol for measuring BP is available online.13 In brief, systolic and diastolic BP (SBP and DBP, respectively) were measured three times by trained and certified physicians.
 BP was measured using a mercury sphygmomanometer from 1999-2000 through 2015-2016 and using an oscillometric device in 2017-2020.
 The mean SBP and DBP levels were computed over all available measurements for each participant.
-The oscillometric SBP and DBP values were calibrated to the mercury device.14,15 For the current analysis, we defined hypertension, BP control, and resistant hypertension according to the 2017 ACC/AHA BP guideline.12 The application also has these variables defined according to the JNC7 definitions.16 A list of BP, hypertension, and antihypertensive medication variables is provided in Table 1 with full definitions for all variables provided in Table S1.
+The oscillometric SBP and DBP values were calibrated to the mercury device.14,15 For the current analysis, we defined hypertension, BP control, and resistant hypertension according to the 2017 ACC/AHA BP guideline.12 The application also has these variables defined according to the JNC7 definitions.16 A list of BP, hypertension, and antihypertensive medication variables available in the application is provided in Table 1 with full definitions for all variables included in the application provided in Table S1.

 There were 107,622 NHANES participants in the 10 cycles from 1999-2000 to 2017-2020.
 We restricted the dataset to adults ≥ 18 years of age.
 This exclusion was applied because statistics for BP levels and the prevalence of hypertension in children and adolescents are markedly different than for adults.17 We further restricted the population to participants who completed the in-home interview and study examination, with one or more SBP and DBP measurement, and who had data on self-reported antihypertensive medication use.
 After these exclusions were applied, the population in the current application included 56,017 participants (Figure S1).